ChristopherBarrington/ainsley/content/recipes/seville-orange-marmalade/index.md

 - Leave the mixture to settle for 15 minutes, then skim off any foam.
 Stir and pour into warm sterilised jars, then top with a waxed disc or circle of baking parchment.
 - Seal when cool, then store the jars in a cool, dark place for up to 3 months.
 Once open, store in the fridge for up to 1 month.
 ---

+You'll need a large wide pan or preserving pan and clean muslin to make this recipe, plus sterilised jars for storing the marmalade.